-2.3 Board Succession
+3.4 Board Succession

-As some of the Company's Non-Executive Directors near the end of their tenure, in 2017 the Board approved a succession plan that it believes facilitates the optimal injection of new skills and thinking while retaining the wealth of corporate knowledge to support the long-term strategic direction of the Company.

-In 2017, Mrs Christina Stercken and Mr William Reilly were appointed to the Board as Non-Executive Directors.
-They both bring considerable skill and experience to the Board, adding to its balance and diversity.
+As some of the Company's Non-Executive Directors near the end of their tenure, the Company has approved a succession plan with respect to the Board that it believes facilitates the optimal injection of new skills and thinking while retaining the wealth of corporate knowledge to support the long-term strategic direction of the Company.
+As part of this plan, Christine Yan was appointed to the Board as a Non-Executive Director in April 2019.
+Ms Yan brings considerable skill and experience to the Board, adding to its balance and diversity.